NSF-DARSE/RSE-course/course_material/git_workflow/readme.md

 ### 5. Open a pull request

+* What changed
+* Why it changed
+* How it was tested
-A pull request should explain: what changed, why it changed, how it was tested, and any files, figures, or outputs reviewers should inspect
+* Any files, figures, or outputs reviewers should inspect

 ## Notes for reviewers
 Mention anything uncertain, incomplete, or requiring special attention.